Janelle Monáe Is Writing A Short Story Collection Based On Dirty Computer

 Janelle Monáe is making her literary debut with The Memory Librarian: And Other Stories from Dirty Computer.
-Based on the Afrofuturistic world of Dirty Computer, The Memory Librarian will feature stories written by by the eight-time Grammy-nominated recording artist, along with female and non-binary authors.
-The Memory Librarian, which will be published by Harper Voyager Books, hits bookshelves on April 19, 2022.
+Based on the Afrofuturistic world of Dirty Computer, The Memory Librarian will feature stories written by the eight-time Grammy-nominated recording artist, along with female and non-binary authors.
+The Memory Librarian, which will be published by Harper Voyager Books, hits bookshelves on 19th April, 2022.

-"Sci-fi and Afrofuturism have nurtured my imagination for many moons," Monáe recently told PEOPLE.
-"It's an honor to be working in these genres to create stories that I hope make all the dirty computers around the world feel seen."

 Advertisement